dhanadhana12cs2007-web/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ```

-Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
+Program to implement the given logic function and to verify its operations in quartus using Verilog programming

 **Developed by:** Jeeva Nivas M
 **RegisterNumber:** 25015894